Max Dimont: Early life

-Dimont was born into a Jewish family on August 12, 1912 in Helsinki, Finland, one of five children.
+Dimont was born into a Jewish family on August 12, 1912, in Helsinki, Grand Duchy of Finland Russian Empire, one of five children.
 Some sources claim he was born in Lithuania due to passenger lists on the ship on which they traveled.

-Dimont finished high school in Finland, where "he was given his choice of two foreign language courses, English or German.
-For reasons he doesn't recall too well, he chose German."
+Dimont finished high school in Finland, where he learned German.

 In 1929, he moved with his mother and four siblings to the United States to join his father, who had moved to Cleveland, Ohio in 1922.
 His father, Hyman Dimont, was a merchandise broker and Talmudic scholar, and returned to teaching Hebrew in his later years.

 Dimont, who did not speak any English, taught himself the language by reading Shakespeare and the King James version of the Bible.
 He claims that he spoke "Elizabethan English" or "beautiful King James English" for his first few years in the United States.
 He finished four years of American high school in two years.
 He worked part-time at the Cleveland Public Library; his first full-time work was as a salesman at a Thom McAn store, then as a newspaperman.

 Career

-Dimont served as a paratrooper and a interpreter officer for the United States Army Intelligence and Security Command during World War II.
+Dimont served as a paratrooper and an interpreter officer for the United States Army Intelligence and Security Command during World War II.
 In 1939, he started working in public relations and human resources for the main office of the Edison Brothers Stores in St. Louis, Missouri.
 The Edison brothers did not mind his lack of college degree and saw merit in his past work with newspapers.
 In 1956, Hadassah Women's Zionist Organization of America asked him to do a lecture series on Jewish history; he cites this experience as responsible for getting him involved in history.